jpamata/jpamata.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

+<h2>Hi!</h2>

-<p align="justify">Hi!
-I'm John, but you can call me Ice as most of my friends do.
+<p align="justify">I'm John, but you can call me Ice as most of my friends do.
 I'm a computer science undergrad from Asia Pacific College.</p>

 <p align="justify">Other than being busy in computer science, I also have various interests and hobbies.
 I'm a voracious reader, I read at least one book a week.
 I mostly read non-fiction, like Autobiographies, Self-Improvement, Business, Science, and recently, Mathematics.</p>